jmonlabs/jmon-format/README.md

 ## License

-MIT License - see LICENSE file for details.
+GPL3 License - see LICENSE file for details.